danielBingham/foresttofarm.org/documentation/development-infrastructure.md

 ## Troubleshooting Vagrant

-You may find that your first attempt to bring your vagrant box up with ``vagrant up`` fails with the following error:
+If you forget to run ``npm install`` prior to running ``vagrant up`` then you may find that your first attempt to bring your vagrant box up fails with the following error:

 ```
 ==> default:     Error executing action `run` on resource 'execute[Run 'npm install' in the project directory]'